Updated April 25, 2023

-For example, Domino’s Pizza frequently shares a unique word or a code with its loyal customers on its Twitter page or via e-mail which significantly reduces their order price or makes them eligible for a gift toy or something like that.
+For example, Domino’s Pizza frequently shares a unique word or code with its loyal customers on its Twitter page or via e-mail, significantly reducing their order price or making them eligible for a gift toy or something like that.

-A conscious marketer always knows how difficult it is to draw in more and more customers and fulfill their wishes as well.
+A conscious marketer always knows how difficult it is to draw in more and more customers and fulfill their wishes.
 Yes, this activity involves a lot of time and effort, and one has to overcome many challenges to be a successful marketer.

 So, we will present a few tips for the benefit of low-cost retail marketing to help our aspiring young marketers and the more experienced ones as well.
-Some of these are as listed below:
+Some of them are as as follows:

 1. Keep track of all marketing activities